jeenalee/blog/_posts/2016-10-03-implementing-doge-for-servo.md

   // DOMString random();
 };
 {% endhighlight %}
 Now we'll try to compile.
 This will definitely fail! *However*, the DOM bindings generator creates a code related to Doge.
 You can find that in `target/debug/build/script-[hash]/out/Bindings/DogeBinding.rs` or something like that.
-This is also where you can find `DogeWrap`, which I meantioned earlier.
+This is also where you can find `DogeWrap`, which I mentioned earlier.
 Search for `DogeMethods`, and it will show:
 {% highlight rust %}
 pub trait DogeMethods {
     fn Append(&self, word: DOMString) -> ();